 Dear Friends of Saint Ann’s Shrine,

-Rev. Roger Bourgeois, SSS
+Father Roger Bourgeois, SSS

 Chaplain, Saint Ann’s Shrine

-*Join us at Saint Ann’s Shrine for Daily Mass at 11:30AM, Monday-Friday (call for Holidays)
+* We invite you and your group to join us at Saint Ann’s Shrine for Daily Mass at 11:30AM, Monday-Friday (call for Holidays)

 * The Congregation of the Blessed Sacrament offers a daily devotion/reflection.
 If you’d like to receive this uplifting message, simply send an email to email@example.com.